Table of Contents

 - What is Shopify?

-- Better meet the needs of the business and customers
+- Better meet business and customer needs

-- Benefit from attractive prices
+- Take advantage of attractive prices

 - Create a functional custom website